-Basic summary statistics that have been calculated for juvenile locations and pairedrandom locations show that there are differences between used sites and random locations.
-However, there is large variation among surveyed locations (Figure 4).
+Basic summary statistics that have been calculated for juvenile locations and pairedrandom locations show that there are significant differences between used sites and random locations.
+However, there is large variation among surveyed locations and sample sizes are relatively small.
 Juveniles were found in locations with higher mean cover and visual obstruction, most likely because association with these vegetation features helps juveniles avoid predation.
-The mean amount of bare ground is higher for paired-random locations, which may indicate that predation pressures are stronger for post-fledging juveniles, as they are still depending on adults for food and are seeking areas with more cover than foraging areas.
-Future data analyses will include a paired t-test between used and random points, comparison of vegetative characteristics between territories with successful versus unsuccessful nests, and an examination of important habitat characteristics for juveniles that survived compared to those that died during the period they were tracked.
+The mean amount of bare ground was higher for paired-random locations, which may indicate that predation pressures were stronger for post-fledging juveniles, as they were still dependent on adults for food and were seeking areas with more cover than comparatively open foraging spaces.